OUR FAVOURITE CAUSES

 Watch videos about the many services these dogs provide by clicking on the buttons.

-We would like to begin by acknowledging that the land on which we gather is the traditional unceded territory of the Algonquin Anishnaabeg People.
+We begin by acknowledging that the land on which we gather is the traditional unceded territory of the Algonquin Anishinaabeg People.
 The Algonquin peoples have lived on this land since time immemorial.
-We are grateful to have the opportunity to be present in this territory and we undertake to serve and assist all the communities living here in the spirit of reconciliation.
+We are grateful to have the opportunity to be present in this territory and we undertake to serve and assist ALL the communities living here in the spirit of reconciliation.

 Hannah Billings, a child in Navan, passed away In 2007, at only 10 years of age, after losing a hard fought battle with Osteosarcoma – (Bone Cancer).
 Despite the terrible experience of her own treatments and condition Hannah was very active in trying to help other children in dire medical situations.
 She was one of the faces of the CHEO Dream Team, represented the Canadian Cancer Society and was included in the Candlelighter’s Courage Beads Brochure.